-Kim Cape is the General Secretary of the General Board of Higher Education and Ministry (GBHEM) of The United Methodist Church.
-She is the first woman General Secretary of the GBHEM, an organization that celebrated 150 years of existence.
-She is the convener of the General Secretaries’ Table of The United Methodist Church, leading thirteen General Agencies.
+The Revd Dr Kim Cape was the General Secretary of the General Board of Higher Education and Ministry (GBHEM) of The United Methodist Church from 2011-2019.
+She was the first woman General Secretary of the GBHEM, an organization that celebrated 150 years of existence.
+In that role she was the convener of the General Secretaries’ Table of The United Methodist Church, leading thirteen General Agencies.

-Dr. Cape is responsible for leading 13 Theological Schools, 119 colleges and universities in the United States, and more than 1,000 academic institutions around the world.
+Dr Cape was responsible for leading 13 Theological Schools, 119 colleges and universities in the United States, and more than 1,000 academic institutions around the world.
 This worldwide network includes 11 global hubs for leadership, education, and development in Africa, Asia, Europe, Latin America, and North America.
-Cape represents the board in national and international arenas related to higher
+Dr Cape represents the board in national and international arenas related to higher

 attended the General Conference of the United Methodist Church since 2000 as a delegate and speaker.